NodeBE4/opinion/_posts/2022-06-13-EnclavedMicrostate.md

 Even if we accept the not-unlikely scenario that Wei Yuan's figures were very rough estimates, we still have to acknowledge the sheer scale of the mortality suffered by the Zunghars in 1757-8.
 Per Perdue's summary of Wei Yuan, the Zunghar population was numbered by the Qing at around 600,000, of whom 30% were killed directly by the Qing army and 40% died of smallpox (against which Qing troops were mostly inoculated).
 Of the survivors, two-thirds fled to the Kazakh hordes or became Russian clients, while the remainder were enslaved by the Qing.
 Even if a 70% death rate were considered exaggerated, whatever actual, somewhat smaller figure it might be would still be horrifically vast.

-The thing to bear in mind is that **genocide is defined by intent, not by effect**.
-There is no point on the number line dividing genocide from systematic mass killing, because the distinguishing feature of genocide is the targeted killing of members of one or more groups of people who are defined as having a certain identity, on the basis of said identity.
+The thing to bear in mind is that **genocide is defined by intent, not by extent**.
+There is no point on the number line dividing genocide from systematic mass killing, because the distinguishing feature of genocide is not quantitative but qualitative: it is the targeted killing of members of one or more groups of people who are defined as having a certain identity, on the basis of said identity.
 This is why there is the related category of *cultural* genocide, in which a state or polity attempts to erase a particular identity without aiming to actually kill those who are deemed to fall under that identity.
+It doesn't matter how much killing you do, it matters how much you *try* to.

 And with that in mind, the Zunghar Genocide absolutely, unequivocally counts as an undertaking with genocidal intent.
 If we quote Perdue verbatim here: